smallnumbers0/running-project/README.md

 # The Running Project

-A website to track runs over time.
+A webserver to track runs over time.

+## Technologies Used:

+Express NodeJS EJS CSS postgreSQL SupabaseDB

 ## Authors